Please enter your email in order to download this publication.

 - Point #4: She has a strong functional team around her who will provide support as she learns.

 A well-developed point of view is at the core of being persuasive.

 - Is Appropriately Aggressive: This phrase, provided by Kevin Wilde, former VP Talent Management at General Mills, captures a variety of nuanced behaviors that differentiate great TM leaders.
-To us, “appropriate” means knowing how to select which battles are worth fighting, knowing in which situations pushing back will be most productive and knowing the politically productive way to bring a potentially incendiary issue to the table.
-“Aggressiveness” means not being afraid to voice your opinions, to fight for what you believe is right and not to be afraid of pushing back just one more time.
+To us, “appropriate” means knowing how to select which battles are worth fighting, knowing in which situations pushing back will be most productive, and knowing the politically productive way to bring a potentially incendiary issue to the table.
+“Aggressiveness” means not being afraid to voice your opinions, to fight for what you believe is right, and not to be afraid of pushing back just one more time.

 The combination of a theory of the case and the appropriate amount of aggressiveness creates a TM leader who drives the right talent decisions in the right way.

-We believe that 4 + 2 Talent Management model highlights the most differentiating capabilities for talent management leaders.
+We believe that the 4 + 2 Talent Management model highlights the most differentiating capabilities for talent management leaders.
 Given that this field is still forming, it’s possible that our view on these critical capabilities will change over time.
 What we know today, however, is that this young field is an inflection point where its credibility and impact are in question.
 We are confident that the closer that TM leaders fit with the 4 + 2 profile, the better the odds that this profession will realize its true potential.